Chis-git/alx-low_level_programming/README.md

-my first of 0x05-pointers_arrays_strings readme
+my first 0x06.
+C - More pointers, arrays and strings readme